hiulit/kaleistyleguide/README.md

 Why don't you use the latest version of Sass (v3.3.4)?

-Kalei uses [sass.js](https://github.com/medialize/sass.js) for having Sass in the browser ([not a trivial task](http://blog.rodneyrehm.de/archives/33-libsass.js-An-Emscripten-Experiment.html), btw) which in turn uses [libsass](https://github.com/hcatlin/libsass).
+Phytoplankton uses [sass.js](https://github.com/medialize/sass.js) for having Sass in the browser ([not a trivial task](http://blog.rodneyrehm.de/archives/33-libsass.js-An-Emscripten-Experiment.html), btw) which in turn uses [libsass](https://github.com/hcatlin/libsass).
 The guys behind sass.js are [waiting for an official libasss release](https://twitter.com/rodneyrehm/status/447009238561595392).